drocheam/optrace/docs/source/development/testing.rst

 The workflow file `tox_test.yml <https://github.com/drocheam/optrace/blob/main/.github/workflows/tox_test.yml>`_
 runs the functionality tests on a defined system and python version as GitHub action.
-By default this is done on pushed code changes, but the action can also be run manually.
+By default, this is done on pushed code changes, but the action can also be run manually.

 Coverage Testing